-Dorothy, a twenty-four-year-old kindergarten teacher born, raised, and still working in Harlem, is celebrating Thanksgiving with her extended family, but she doesn't seem to be thankful for much in life.
+Dorothy, a twenty-four-year-old kindergarten teacher, born; raised; and still working in Harlem, is celebrating Thanksgiving with her extended family, but she doesn't seem to be thankful for much in life.
 She lives a self-imposed sheltered life; she is shy and unfulfilled.
 Things change for her when she is caught in a snowstorm while chasing after her dog, Toto.
-They are transported to the mysterious Land of Oz, where she is informed that the only possible way to find her way back home is through the assistance of the powerful wizard in the Emerald City.
-As she goes searching for him, she befriends some creatures who are facing problems in life just like her.
-In their quest to find and get help from the wizard, they also face Evillene, the equally evil sister of Evermean, the wicked witch whom Dorothy inadvertently killed when she arrived in Oz, and who may be their biggest obstacle in achieving their goals.
+They are transported to the mysterious Land of Oz, where she is informed that the only possible way to find her way back home is through the assistance of the powerful wizard in Emerald City.
+As she goes searching for him, she befriends some creatures who are facing problems in life just as she is.
+In their quest to find and get help from the wizard, they also face Evillene, the equally evil sister of Evermean, the wicked witch, whom Dorothy inadvertently killed when she arrived in Oz, and who may be their biggest obstacle in achieving their goals.
 Written by

 See more »

 Fitzstephens, Jack ...
 Music Editor & Guru See more »

 It is not the best movie ever made.
 It is not technically perfect or flawlessly acted.
 There are things wrong with it, some more egregious than other movies, some less.

 But here's the thing: The Wiz has taken an old, beloved classic of literature and rewritten it just enough to make it completely new.
 I was as absorbed...if not moreso...with these new characters, reborn into another world, so familiar and yet so unknown, as I was taken in by the original Judy Garland film.

 Suspension of disbelief is a necessary ingredient for all storytelling, and the more fantastic the more imagination one requires to enjoy it.
 Diana Ross too old?
 So what?
 I thought she was marvelous, and I thought she perfectly portrayed Dorothy in this alternate universe.
 In fact, I thought all the actors were terrific.